Thalhammer/jwt-cpp/docs/traits.md

     using integer_type = int64_t; // The "integral type"
     using boolean_type = bool; // The "boolean type"

-    // Translation between the implementation notion of type, to the jwt::json::type equivilant static jwt::json::type get_type(const value_type &val) {
+    // Translation between the implementation notion of type, to the jwt::json::type equivalent static jwt::json::type get_type(const value_type &val) {
         using jwt::json::type;